hideyukiinada/examples/tensorflow/graph2.md

 In TensorFlow, you will build a computational graph with variables and operations first, then let TensorFlow do the actual calculation within a session.

-In this article, I will discuss how each variable and operations are actually turned into a node on a graph.
+In this article, I will discuss how variables and operations are actually turned into nodes on a graph.

-I wrote a short script to go over a few very simple operations.
-In the below code, the main logic is:
+Below is a short code snippet that has a few very simple operations.
+The main logic is:
 * Declare one variable with the initial value 123
 * Increment the variable by 27